theo-armour/2020/lib/map/README.md

 This section follws the concept described in [A Pattern Language]( https://en.wikipedia.org/wiki/A_Pattern_Language ) in which a problem is described and then a solution is offered.

+_The folowing sections are all all still at an early stage._

 ### Problems to be solved